 There are accounts of pure silver Persian kittens turning to a pale golden colour as they mature.
 This appears due to an additional mutation that causes the round eumelanin granules to become elliptical and to appear as a beige or pale golden colour smeared along the hair shaft causing a pale golden undercoat.
 They are also clumped at the tip to give the shaded or tipped effect.
 Its mode of inheritance not fully understood.
 This is described in more detail on Amber and Russet - Late Colour Change Genes.

-A "late colour change" mutation, again causing an end result of golden, has been observed in Norwegian Forest Cats.
-The Black Modifier gene, found in Norwegian Forest Cats, brightens black or blue areas of the coat to Amber (apricot-to-cinnamon colour) and Light Amber (pale beige).
-At birth, kittens appeared to be black or blue, and lightened to Amber or Light Amber respectively.
-Amber has also occurred in conjunction with silver: the kittens were born as poorly coloured black-silver or blue-silver tabbies whose tabby ghost-markings faded as they matured and their colour became a bright apricot to cinnamon colour with dark brown paw pads and nose leather with no black rim (the black rim is characteristic of silvers).
-Their original birth colour could be seen only on the back and tail.
+Amber (Black Modifier) gene, found in Norwegian Forest Cats, brightens black or blue areas of the coat to Amber (apricot-to-cinnamon colour) and Light Amber (pale beige).
+At birth, kittens appear black or blue, and they brighten to Amber or Light Amber respectively.
+Amber can occur in conjunction with silver: the kittens are born as poorly coloured black-silver or blue-silver tabbies, but mature into a bright apricot to cinnamon colour with dark brown paw pads and nose leather with no black rim (the black rim is characteristic of agouti silvers).

 Other colour changes can have a superficial resemblance to extension gene colour changes.
 This Norwegian Forest Cat was bred by Yve Hamilton Bruce from a silver mackerel tabby female (imported from Denmark) and a classic red tabby and white male.
 The result was 1 silver tabby and 2 silver tabbies with white.
 At just over 3 months old, this silver and white tabby male developed a large patch of bright red hair on his back (as shown) which continued to spread until he was completely golden.
 Though similar to an amber colour-change, this is an unusual silver-to-golden change related to the inhibitor gene.
 Though it superficially resembles amber, this particular colour change is related to the inhibitor gene.